Geert Wilders: Death threats

+Wilders is the most threatened politician in the Netherlands.

 In September 2010, in an internet chat room, Australian Islamic fundamentalist preacher Feiz Mohammad urged his followers to behead Wilders.
 His rationale was his accusation that Wilders had "denigrat[ed]" Islam, and that anyone who "mocks, laughs or degrades Islam" as Wilders had must be killed "by chopping off his head."
 The Dutch newspaper De Telegraaf released an excerpt of the talk, after Dutch intelligence officials received a tip about the threat.
 After the 2013 Boston Marathon bombing, Wilders wrote:I am threatened for the simple reason that I am an Islam critic.
 But, make no mistake, I am not the only one who is in danger.
 The Tsarnaev brothers drew inspiration from Feiz Mohammed's internet rants and decided to kill innocent onlookers at a marathon.
 Everyone is in danger.In July 2010 Anwar al-Awlaki published a "death list" in his Inspire magazine, including Wilders, Ayaan Hirsi Ali and Salman Rushdie along with cartoonists Lars Vilks and three Jyllands-Posten staff members: Kurt Westergaard, Carsten Juste, and Flemming Rose.
-Shortly before this publication, it was revealed in The Hague that Dutch law enforcement officers succeeded twice in smuggling a firearm into the parliament buildings and into the guarded headquarters of Wilders' party.
-This check was carried out by the Special Security Assignments Brigade BSB, a special unit of the Dutch Military Police.
-The test was carried out following a complaint from Wilders about his security being inadequate.

 Pakistani male Junaid I. was arrested in the Den Haag Centraal railway station after having posted a video with threats against Wilders on Facebook the previous day.
 He had been enraged about a Muhammad cartoon contest announced by Wilders.
 In 2019, Junaid I was sentenced to ten years in prison as an attack on a parliamentarian constitutes an attack on Dutch rule of law, the convict had shown an interest in violent extremism and the great risk of recurrence.
 In February 2021, the appeals court came to the same verdict and sentence.

 Wilders said he had received hundreds of death threats after he supported Indian politician Nupur Sharma's comments on Muhammad that caused controversy.
-He remained defiant, claiming to stand for freedom.
+He remained defiant, stating that he stood for freedom.
 After the murder of a Hindu tailor by two Muslim men, he cautioned the people of India against 'appeasement of Islam'.